-This operation is used for retrieving an already issued app-specific ACR.
+This operation is used for retrieving an already issued application-specific ACR.
 List returned may contain more than one ACR.
 For instance the list may contain a revoked ACR and an active ACR.
-It is assumed, through methods (e.g. OAuth token) which is beyond the scope of this document, the server knows how to determine which ACRs belong to a given application and appropriately list them in the response.Example 1: Retrieve the issued ACR using “auth” keyword (Informative)
+It is assumed that the server knows how to determine which ACRs belong to a given application and appropriately list them in the response, through methods which are beyond the scope of this document (e.g. using the access token provided in the HTTP request header – see [Autho4API_10]).

+While GET operation enables a 3rd-party application the retrieval of the application-specific ACR over the RESTful API, it may also be possible for the server to share an already created and valid ACR with the 3rd-party application through HTTP header enrichment methods which are beyond the scope of this document.

+Example 1: Retrieve the issued ACR using “auth” keyword (Informative)